makeyourownmaker/ParametricWeatherModel/README.md

   * Add more usage examples
     * Illustrate the most important command line options
   * Possibly add some illustrative plots
+    * Including one for each of the heat fluxes
+* Checks
+  * Sensible heat flux increases during morning reaching a maximum in the afternoon before decreasing to zero after sunset on cloudless summer days
+  * Surface energy budget should balance - Equation 2.102  Page 55:
+    * Sensible heat flux (Q_H), latent heat flux (Q_E) and ground heat flux (Q_G) should be positive with high solar radiation (Q_S)
 * Add unit tests
+  * Setup travis CI

 ## Contributing